jhudsl/tidyversecourse/manuscript/get-data.md

 ![inner join includes observations found in both tables](images/gslides/059.png)

-Throughout this lesson we will use the coloring use see here to explain the joins, so we want to explain it explicitly here.
+Throughout this lesson we will use the coloring you see here to explain the joins, so we want to explain it explicitly here.
 Green cells are cells that will be used to make the merge happen and will be included in the resulting merged table.
 Blue cells are information that comes from the `artists` table that will be included after the merge.
 Red cells are pieces of information that come from the `albums` table that will be included after the merge.
 Finally, cells that are left white in the `artists` or `albums` table are cells that will not be included in the merge while cells that are white *after* the merge are NAs that have been added as a result of the merge.

 Now, to run this for our tables from the database, rather than just for a few rows in our toy example, you would do the following: